-Candidates must pass a physical agility test, oral board, psychological exam, and medical physical, as well as an extensive background investigation.
+Candidates must pass a physical agility test, oral board, psychological exam, polygraph exam, and medical physical, as well as an extensive background investigation.

 Applicants must be a US citizen, 21 years of age prior to receiving a conditional offer of employment, and must possess a High School diploma or GED equivalent.
 Military service and/or a college degree is desirable, but not required.

-The starting pay is negotiable based on experience level.
-The police department is currently comprised of 7 full-time officers.
+The Police Department is currently comprised of 7 full-time officers.
 Officers work rotating shifts and provide 24 hour coverage to approximately 3,300 full-time residents with an increase of population during tourist seasons.

 Interested candidates are to send a cover letter and resume to Campton Police Department, PO Box 127, Campton, NH 03223, Attention: Chief Christopher Warn.
-If you have any questions, you can contact Ms. Janet Woolfenden, Secretary to the Chief of Police, or Lt.
-Payer at (603) 726-8874 or by email at firstname.lastname@example.org or email@example.com.
+If you have any questions, you can contact Ms. Janet Woolfenden, Secretary to the Chief of Police, or Sgt.
+Kevin Foss at (603) 726-8874 or by email at firstname.lastname@example.org or email@example.com.
 EOE/AA. ...
 See MoreSee Less

 On June 4, 2019 at approximately 6:20AM Campton Police stopped a vehicle on Interstate 93.
 The 31 year old female operator was subsequently arrested for driving after suspension and indirect criminal contempt of court.
 During the arrest she was also found to be in possession of a quantity of suspected heroin/fentanyl.
 Following the arrest she was bailed to appear in the Grafton County Superior Court on 06/24/19. ...
 See MoreSee Less